Alcântara Launch Centre

 Owner / operator: Brazilian Air Force / AEB Founded: 1983 First orbital launch: Pending

-Total orbital launches: ~0 Annual launch rate: Not yet active Current vehicles: VLM (planned), suborbital VS-40
+Total orbital launches: around 0 Annual launch rate: Not yet active Current vehicles: VLM (planned), suborbital VS-40

 One of the world's best equatorial positions — only 2.4°S from the equator — giving it a significant GTO mass advantage comparable to Kourou.
 A 2003 VLS explosion killed 21 engineers and set the programme back decades.
 Commercial partnerships are now accelerating development.